scramjetorg/transform-hub/docs/host/classes/Host.md

 ▸ **stop**(): `Promise`<`void`\>

-Stops all running instances by sending KILL command to every instance using its CSIController [CSIController](CSIController.md)
+Stops all running Instances by sending KILL command to every Instance using its CSIController [CSIController](CSIController.md)

 #### Returns